isayevlab/AIMNet2/README.md

 ## Models

 The models are applicable for systems containing the following set of chemical elements:
-{H, B, C, N, O, F, Si, P, S, Cl, As, Se, Br, I}, both neurtal and charged.
+{H, B, C, N, O, F, Si, P, S, Cl, As, Se, Br, I}, both neutral and charged.
 The models aim to reproduce RKS B97-3c and wB97M-D3 energies.

-The models are in form JIT-compiled PyTorch files and could be loaded in Python or C++ code.
+The models are in the form of JIT-compiled PyTorch-2.0 files and could be loaded in Python or C++ code.

 Note, that at present models have O(N^2) compute and memory complexity w.r.t. number of atoms.
-They could be aplpied to systems up to few 100's of atoms.
+They could be applied to systems up to a few 100's of atoms.
 Linear scaling models, with the same parametrization, will be released soon.

 In Python, the models could be loaded with the `torch.jit.load` function.
-As an input, they accept dingle argument of type `Dict[str, Tensor]` with following data:
+As an input, they accept single argument of type `Dict[str, Tensor]` with the following data:
 ```
 coords: shape (m, n, 3) - atomic coordinates in Angstrom
 numbers: shape (m, n) - atomic numbers
 charge: shape (m, ) - total charge
 ```
-Output is a dictionary with following keys:
+Output is a dictionary with the following keys:
 ```
 energy: shape (m, ) - energy in eV
 charges: shape (m, n) - partial atomic charges